mrgambal/ase/README.md

 ###4.
 Autoslide###

 One more useful feature you can use 'from-the-scratch' is auto-slide.
-To enable it you just need to add only 1 string to your code:
+To enable it you just need to add only 1 string to your existing code:

 ```js
  $('.js-slider__container').ASE({